Deepti0427/React-Website-Template/README.md

 ##Recommended Formatting

 ### JSX Formatting
-* React components are bootstrapped starting in js/index.
+* React components are bootstrapped starting with js/index.
 * All JSX templates use JSX Harmony (ES6) styling.
 * Refer to Hello.jsx for examples.